 We model the waveguide effect by a mixed geometrical and stochastic process.
 The coupling into the waveguide is emulated by the placement of scatterers at the coupling points into and out of the street canyon.
-The scatterers are distributed uniformly over the width of a street. the propagation from the TX to those scatterers is modeled geometrically, just like in the single- and double-scattering processes described in the previous subsections.
-The propagation through the waveguide, however, is modeled stochastically.
-We start with an complex Gaussian i.i.d. matrix, and perform a singular value decomposition $H{iid} = U\Lambda V^$.
-We then introduce the concept of a rankreducing diagonal matrix; it describes the relative attenuation of the eigenmodes due to the waveguide propagation.
+The scatterers are distributed uniformly over the width of a street.
+The propagation from the TX to those scatterers is modeled geometrically, just like in the singleand double-scattering processes described in Sections III-A-D. The propagation through the waveguide, however, is modeled stochastically.
+We start with a complex Gaussian i.i.d. matrix and perform a singular value decomposition $H{\rm iid} = U\Lambda V^$.
+We then introduce the concept of a rank-reducing diagonal matrix; it describes the relative attenuation of the eigenmodes due to the waveguide propagation in (7), shown at the bottom of the next page, where the parameter λ{att} can be different for different polarizations.
+Note that this is only an approximate description of the relative attenuation of the waveguide modes as the eigenmodes of the transfer function matrix H{iid} and the waveguide modes are normally not identical.
+The transfer function matrix of the propagation matrix H{wq} that describes the propagation from each "coupling scatterer" at the waveguide input to each scatterer at the waveguide output is thus